Tiaraha-funny/birthday-app/readme.md

 ## Most challenge
 The most challege that I faced and not solve till now is
 - delete and edit the added person from the users
+- Making the refuctor.
+I struggle to get the result variable works properly.
+It throws an error that needs to use let instead of const but it didn't change when I changed it.

 ## More explaination
 I need more explanaition on how to import and export variable inside a function.